iangcarroll/pm3lib/README.md

 }
 ```

 Similarly, for commands which have response data, you can access a structured `NGResponse`.
 This example calls `CMD_HF_ISO14443A_READER`.
+The Proxmark also emits unsolicited responses for a variety of reasons, i.e. debug logging.
+You will have to handle (or discard) these unrelated responses yourself.

 ```go
 import pm3lib "github.com/iangcarroll/pm3lib/pkg"